etherzhhb/Shang/README.md

 spend a little time and go over the [Lua 5.1 reference book](http://www.lua.org/manual/5.1/).

 We will demonstrate how to write a Lua script to configure Shang as follows.
-Now we assume that you want to convert a C code float64_add.c which is available at testsuite\benchmark\ChStone\dfadd into the corresponding RTL code.
+Now we assume that you want to convert a C code named float64_add.c which is available at testsuite\benchmark\ChStone\dfadd into the corresponding RTL code.
 ######1.
 Setup the input and output path######
-Now we supposed that we wirte a Lua script named "configure.lua" for Shang.
+Now we should wirte a Lua script named "configure.lua" for Shang.
 To begin with, You should assign the input path of .bc or .ll file (float64_add.bc).
 We also presume that the output path is the same as the input path.
 We output the RLT code (float64_add.v) and timing constraints script(float64_add.sdc).